SOC 53-7051

 Vermont Training Program grants can offset training costs for new hires.
 Most employers don’t know it exists.

-How VTP pairs with VEA →VEA’s 2,400+ placements since 2011 are all Vermonters.
-We don’t import.
+How VTP pairs with VEA →Every VEA placement since 2011 is a Vermonter we’ve sat down with in person.
+We don’t import, and we don’t send a candidate we haven’t met.
 Tight markets reward recruiters who already know the talent.

 Data sources: U.S. Bureau of Labor Statistics (LAUS and OEWS), reported by Vermont Department of Labor.
 Unemployment data as of 2025-01; wage data as of 2024-05.
 This page updates with each BLS release.